-Following the the 65% Rule will prevent you from chewing away at your investor-buyer’s profit margins, which will make everyone happy, including yourself!
+Following the the 65 percent rule will prevent you from chewing away at your investor-buyer’s profit margins, which will make everyone happy, including yourself!

 Now, the biggest factor in determining the ARV is running comparables.
 This is where you research the purchase price of similar properties to help you determine how much your property is worth at retail.

-Find 3 to 5 properties on the MLA that are in close proximity to the subject property (typically within a .25 to .5 mile radius) that have been sold within the last six months.
-Locate properties that are similar in design, house type, square footage, bed to bathroom ratio, etc., the most important being location, time sold, house type, and square footage.
+Find three to five properties on the MLS that are in close proximity to the subject property (typically within a .25 to .5 mile radius) that have been sold within the last six months.
+Locate properties that are similar in design, house type, square footage, bed-to-bathroom ratio, etc., the most important being location, time sold, house type, and square footage.

-It’s extremely important to compare your property to similar house types.
-So if you’re running comps on a townhouse, compare it with other townhouses.
+It’s vital to compare your property to similar house types.
+If you’re running comps on a townhouse, compare it with other townhouses.
 If you have a duplex, compare it with other duplexes.
-If it’s a single family home, compare it to other single family homes.
+If it’s a single-family home, compare it to other single-family homes.

 It’s that simple!

-Now that you know how much the property is worth at retail and the cost to rehab, let’s revisit the 65% Rule by multiplying your ARV by 65 percent and then subtracting the estimated rehab cost.
+Now that you know how much the property is worth at retail and the cost to rehab, let’s revisit the 65 percent rule by multiplying your ARV by 65 percent and then subtracting the estimated rehab cost.